iterative/dvc.org/static/docs/command-reference/run.md

 stage that explicitly specifies it.
 There should be no cycles, etc.

 Note that `dvc repro` provides an interface to check state and reproduce this graph (pipeline) later.
-This concept is similar to the one of the `Makefile` but DVC captures data and caches <abbr>data artifacts</abbr> along the way.
+This concept is similar to that of [Make](https://www.gnu.org/software/make/) in software build automation, but DVC captures data and caches <abbr>data artifacts</abbr> along the way.
 See this [example](/doc/get-started/example-pipeline) to learn more and try to create a pipeline.